-Whenever we break down work, (e.g. sessions in an Open Space, continual improvement backlog, teams in a hackathon, experiments) here’s my rule of thumb;
+Whenever we break down work, (e.g. sessions in an Open Space, continual improvement backlog, teams in a hackathon, experiments) here’s my rule of thumb for measuring success;

 For each iteration, half is OK, two thirds is good, three quarters is great.

 Two thirds of the people in each task engaged.